-If you could see their little face, you would see an upper lip and two miniscule nostrils in their nose.
+If you could see their face, you would now be able to see an upper lip and two miniscule nostrils in their nose.

 Their jawbone is developing and already contains all their milk teeth.

 An ultrasound scan at this stage would show your baby making little, jerky movements.

 Your digestive system is slowing down and this can make you feel bloated or give you indigestion and heartburn.

 Are you having cramps?

 It’s not unusual to have period-type cramps in early pregnancy as the fetus settles into the wall of the womb.
 This can also cause spotting.
 Although it is likely to be harmless, see a doctor if you have any bleeding.

 Have a headache, feel dizzy or suffering from cramps and hot flashes?

 Your body is full of surprises in pregnancy, some more embarrassing than others.